christopherkullenberg/medborgarforskning.se/ArcsPlus/README.md

 #Version: 0.1
 #Developers: Jonathan Brier | Christopher Kullenberg
 #Developers email: jonathan.brier@gu.se | christopher.kullenberg@gu.se
-#Description: This is an overview README which provides an orientation to the
+#Description: This is an overview README which provides an orientation to the ARCSPlus
 # directory structure.
 This is the project's top most directory containing the
 # implementations and development code for ARCSCore, ARCSPlus, and
 # Medborgarforsking.
 This is implemented as a meta level project not to be